wp-plugins/audio-and-video-player/readme.txt

 == Description ==

+Audio and Video Player features:

+	♪ Publish an Audio and Video player anywhere
+	♪ Support for audio and video files: MP4, OGG, WebM, WMV, MP3, WAV, WMA ♪ Support WebSRT subtitle files
+	♪ Allow playlist
+	♪ Supported by web browser: IE, Firefox, Chrome, Safari, Opera ♪ Supported by mobile devices: iPhone, iPad and Android devices

 **Audio and Video Player** allows to publish files: MP4, OGG, WebM, WMV, MP3, WAV, WMA and WebSRT subtitle files. **Audio and Video Player** is based on MediaElement.js which guarantees support for all browsers that implement the HTML5 standard.
 For older browsers, it supports Flash and Silverlight. **Audio and Video Player** allows to associate a playlist to your media player and change its looks to match the design of your blog as closely as possible.

-**Features**
+**More about the Main Features**

 * Allows to publish an Audio and Video player anywhere.
 * Support for audio and video files: MP4, OGG, WebM, WMV, MP3, WAV, WMA and WebSRT subtitle files.
 * Allows to associate a **playlist** to your media player.
 * Offers **several skins** to adjust the design of the media player to your web design.
 * Supports all the popular browsers on the web: Internet Explorer, Firefox, Chrome, Safari, Opera, as well as mobile devices such as iPhone, iPad and Android.
-For older browsers, this media player provides support for Flash and Silverlight.
+In new versions of browsers, the audio and video player tries to use the html5 tags: audio and video, for older browsers, the media player provides support for Flash and Silverlight.

 The base plugin, available for free from the WordPress Plugin Directory has all the features you need to create an audio and video player on your website.